The Psychology of Logic. Two Experimental Challenges to the Logic Programming/Agent Model of Intelligence

 ordinary, everyday life.
 So for the logic programming/agent

-model framework to be of much use in modeling intelligence,
+model framework to be of much use in modeling the intelligence of a rational agent,

 it seems that it must be able to model this kind of reasoning.
-It is not
+As we are currently